cansurmeli/cansurmeli.com/content/posts/15 - Reverting an APFS file system to another system.md

 type: "posts"
 content_dir: "/post-contents/15-reverting-an-apfs-file-system-to-another-system/"
 ---
-If you've ever formatted one of your storage devices file system to APFS and afterwards tried to convert it back to another file system, say ExFat, it's not doable with our good-old friend Disk Utility.
+If you've ever formatted one of your storage device's file system to APFS and afterwards tried to convert it back to another file system, say ExFat, it's not really straight-forward to do so.

 {{< img src="disk-utility-erase-apfs-unable.jpg" title="Unable to format an APFS drive in Disk Utility" >}}